ariavhayempour/ariavhayempour/README.md

 ## Hi there 👋

+I'm Ariav, a sophomore at UW-Madison double majoring in Computer and Data Science (B.S).

+When I see a problem, I use code to build the solution.

+Favorite Project: Capital City Food Carts (It's what I'm currently working on).
+Check out the [repo](https://github.com/ariavhayempour/Capital_City_Food_Carts) and the [live wesbite](https://www.capitalcityfoodcarts.com)!

+P.S: If you spot any bugs, send me a message :)

 <!--
 **ariavhayempour/ariavhayempour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.